FraunhoferIEE/sylaski/README.md

 ## Idea

-[Sylas-KI](https://www.iee.fraunhofer.de/de/projekte/suche/2021/sylas-ki.html) stands for "Synthetische Lastzeitreihen für Energiesystemanalysen mit Verfahren der Künstlichen Intelligenz / synthetic power profiles for energy system analysis using AI".
-The [project](https://www.iee.fraunhofer.de/de/projekte/suche/2021/sylas-ki.html) funded by the German ministry for research and education ([BMBF](https://www.bmbf.de/bmbf/de/home/home_node.html)).
+[Sylas-KI](https://www.iee.fraunhofer.de/de/projekte/suche/2021/sylas-ki.html) stands for "Synthetische Lastzeitreihen für Energiesystemanalysen mit Verfahren der Künstlichen Intelligenz" / synthetic power profiles for energy system analysis using AI.
+[Sylas-KI](https://www.iee.fraunhofer.de/de/projekte/suche/2021/sylas-ki.html) is funded by the German ministry for research and education ([BMBF](https://www.bmbf.de/bmbf/de/home/home_node.html)).

 Sylas-KI aims to use power consumption data to train machine learning models in order to generate synthetic power profiles.

 ### Data

-If you are just interested in ~550 generated synthetic power profiles you can them as CSV-files ([hybridWGAN](https://doi.org/10.25625/A5VZA9) and [DDPM](https://doi.org/10.25625/A5VZA9)).
-The models were trained on ~550 private households of the [OpenMeter](https://appstore.logarithmo.de/app/openmeterplatform/v1/demo/page-datenuebersicht?lang=EN) platform and subsequently we used the IDs as condition to generate for each one power consumption data from 01-01-2021 till 31.12.2023 with 15min resolution.
+If you are just interested in **~550 generated synthetic power profiles** you can them as CSV-files ([hybridWGAN](https://doi.org/10.25625/A5VZA9) and [DDPM](https://doi.org/10.25625/A5VZA9)).
+The models were trained on ~550 private households of the [OpenMeter](https://appstore.logarithmo.de/app/openmeterplatform/v1/demo/page-datenuebersicht?lang=EN) platform and subsequently, user IDs were used as a condition to generate for each one power consumption data from `01-01-2021 till 31.12.2023` with `15min resolution`.

 ## Generator for synthetic power profiles